redhat-developer/app-services-cli/docs/commands/rhoas_generate-config.md

 ### Options

 ```
-      --client-id string       Client ID of the service account
-      --client-secret string   Client secret of the service account
-      --client-secret-stdin    Take the client secret from stdin
-      --generate-auth          Create service account
       --name string          Name of the context
       --output-file string   Sets a custom file location to save the configurations
       --overwrite            Forcibly overwrite a configuration file if it already exists
       --type string          Type of configuration file to be generated
 ```

 ### Options inherited from parent commands